 Client Information Questionnaire

 The consultation fees must be made prior to your consultation, i.e., at the time of booking the appointment.
-The fee can be paid by Credit Card.
-Please click on the link to be transferred to the BPOINT website.
-Please enter your Full Name as your Invoice Number.
+The fee can be paid by Credit Card while making your appointment.

 Rescheduling Your Appointment